Definition of Orofacial Myofunctional Disorders

 myofunctional disorder, your speech pathologist will provide you

 with information about the condition and speech therapy resources

 at Children's Mercy, the community.
 Orofacial myofunctional disorders are not

 usually treated in the school, unless the problem affects the

 child's educational progress.

-The Kreamer Family Resource Center at CMH can help families with web-based resources about
+The Kreamer Family Resource Center located on the ground floor of Children’s Mercy at Hospital Hill, Pink Zone, can help families with web-based resources about

 orofacial myofunctional disorder.